alkem-io/alkemio/docs/technical-design.md

 This section details out how an Ecoverse instance is deployed, and then how entities such as Challenges hosted in the Ecoverse are created.

-A core driver is to ensure that the platform is configurable, and in a replicable way - both to enable reliably development / deployment but also to ensure that over time a community pool of best practice templates emerges that can be leveraged for new innovations in the field of Cherrytwist.
+A core driver is to ensure that the platform is configurable, and in a replicable way - both to enable reliably development / deployment but also to ensure that over time a community pool of best practice templates emerges that can be leveraged for new innovations in the field of Alkemio.

 For this inspiration is taken from other process template environments such as Azure DevOps, GitHub Actions etc.

 ## Base Install

-The Cherrytwist platform is initially deployed in an “empty” state, without an Ecoverse.
+The Alkemio platform is initially deployed in an “empty” state, without an Ecoverse.
 It does however already include the following roles:
 *   Global admin: able to deploy templates ane manage assignments to key platform roles
 *   Ecoverse admin: able to carry out all sub roles, create new user groups etc
 *   Community admin: able to manage users, existing user groups, membership of security groups, etc